ZuhebNadeem/React-Course/Section 28 - Replacing Redux with React Hooks/Notater.md

 A totally optional of reducing your dependencies:

 - Redux, application-wide state management system, with React's Context API and React Hooks.
-- A bit deeper into React's Context API and React Hooks,
+- A bit deeper into React's Context API and React Hooks.

 ### Why You Would Replace Redux